anywhichway/hcx/README.md

 #### Parameterized Routes

-If the 'path` attribute contains parameters, e.g. `/user/:id`, or a query string, the parameters will be parsed and used as the data model during the rendering process.
+If the `path` attribute contains parameters, e.g. `/user/:id`, or a query string, the parameters will be parsed and used as the data model during the rendering process.

 #### Route Content